 Standalone package that depends on nothing and conflicts with nothing.
 You can use it to test basic installation, upgrading and uninstallation.

-To test upgrading, first install version 1 from old, then switch
+To test upgrading, first install version 1 from old

 updates" view.